 Day 9: Dulan - Dawu.

-Back on the bikes today's route south follows the coast on a series of routes from highways to bicycle paths to tracks to costal paths that lead us beside the azure Pacific Ocean Coastline.
+Back on the bikes, today's route south follows the coast on a series of routes from highways to bicycle paths to tracks to coastal paths that lead us beside the azure Pacific Ocean Coastline.
 As we ride rugged views will share our attention with fishing harbours beaches and estuaries as we head for the little town of Dawu.

 Day 10: Dawu - Kenting Street.